keybase/book-content/api/nist.md

 NISTs stay valid until `generated+lifetime`, as computed by the server's clock.
-If the client uploads a NIST with a `generated` time more than a day away from the current time, or with a `lifetime` that's too short or long, or with `generated+lifetime` in the past, then the NIST is immiedately rejected.
+If the client uploads a NIST with a `generated` time more than a day away from the current time, or with a `lifetime` that's too short or long, or with `generated+lifetime` in the past, then the NIST is immediately rejected.

 When a user deletes or resets his/her account, or revokes the signing device, the NIST (whether short-form or long-form) is also revoked and is no longer valid.